fzyzcjy/flutter_rust_bridge/README.md

 pub struct TreeNode { pub value: i32, pub children: Vec<MyTreeNode> }
 ```

-We will generate the bindings.
-Then you only need to use the following generated API in Dart/Flutter.
+With bindings automatically generated, you can simply use the following API in Flutter/Dart.
 Nothing more.
-It looks exactly like a normal Dart/Flutter function.

 ```Dart
 Future<Uint8List> myFunction(MyTreeNode a, SomeOtherStruct b);